John Hackett: The Third World War (1978)

-Herbert Read read all of Hudson's books at the end of World War I. Marie-Louise Berneri and George Woodcock were also familiar with this utopian romance, though Berneri found Hudson's 'sexless society' unattractive.
+Herbert Read read all of Hudson's books at the end of World War I, and according to George Woodcock Hudson was a significant influence on Read's The Green Child.
+Marie-Louise Berneri was also familiar with this utopian romance, though she found Hudson's "sexless society" unattractive.
 (Berneri 1949, Woodcock 1972b)

 Aldous Huxley: Brave New World (1932), After Many a Summer (1939), Ape and Essence (1948), Island 1962)